assemblerflow/flowcraft/docs/user/basic_usage.rst

     nextflow run my_pipe.nf --fastq "data/*_{1,2}.*"

-In this case, the pattern is given by the "_1." or "_2." substring, which leads to the pattern ``*_{1,2}.*``.
+In this case, the pairs are separated by the "_1." or "_2." substring, which leads to the pattern ``*_{1,2}.*``.
 Another common nomenclature for paired fastq files is something like ``sample_R1_L001.fastq.gz``.
 In this case, an acceptable pattern would be ``*_R{1,2}_*``.